Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE: Setup

 \end{enumerate} \end{assumption}

-Assumption \ref{assn:PDE}(c) is only needed when the noise in \eqref{eq:SDE}~is white in space, but not when the noise is trace class.
-Let the flow map of \eqref{eq:ODE}~be $(t,x)\,\mapsto\,\phi_t(x)$, and suppose that the flow can be expressed by the variation of constants formula as
+Assumption \ref{assn:Noise}~is needed for our strong It{\^o}~formula.
+We remark that the assumption is weaker than requiring $X_t\in D(L)$ or that $E=H$, so that the It{\^o}~formulas of \cite{A17,B08,I84}~do not apply to \eqref{eq:SDE}.
+See Remark \ref{remark:EX}~below.
+The condition \eqref{eq:LpTrace}~is only needed when the noise in \eqref{eq:SDE}~is white in space, but not when the noise is trace class.

-Since the nonlinearity $N$ is $C^4$ in the topology of $E$, the flow map is three times continuously Fr{\'e}chet differentiable in the topology of $E$.
-The first, second, and third derivatives of $\phi_t$ at $x_0$ and in directions $x,y,z\in E$ are denoted by

-We now state our assumptions on the flow of \eqref{eq:ODE}.
-Specifically, we assume the existence of a stable invariant manifold of \eqref{eq:ODE}~that models spatiotemporal patterns.